 I used to think that every skin type was the same and that there were no differences.
 But when I found out that my friend’s skin was dry and itchy, I realized my skin was not dry; it felt oily.
 That’s when it hit me, and I started researching.
 I know that many of you, like me, didn’t know about this mystery.
 Today, we will talk about it.

-Cleanse Your Face: Clean your face with a gentle cleanser.
+Clean your face with a gentle cleanser.
 It will remove any dirt, oil, and makeup from your skin.
 Wash it off with water, then pat dry with a tissue or a towel.
 Now, wait for an hour.
 During this time, your skin will return to its natural state.
+This is a crucial step in ensuring that there are no surface contaminants affecting the texture or feel of your skin.
+To remove the cleanser, use lukewarm water; cold water might not sufficiently cleanse, and hot water can cause skin irritation.
+Using a gentle, clean cloth or tissue, pat dry your skin after washing.
+Reducing friction can help prevent skin irritation.

 If your skin looks shiny and feels greasy, especially in the T-zone (forehead, nose, and chin), you probably have oily skin.
 Enlarged pores and a tendency for acne or blackheads are also common with oily skin.
 A gel-type face wash will be good for you.
 Remember, oil is not bad for our skin; it protects the skin.
 Use a moisturizer with a light texture.